 We believe it is the responsibility of everyone to protect our environment for generations to come, and changing how we manage the Columbia River, on both sides of the border, is important to ensuring we leave our descendants with a healthy home, clean water, and an opportunity to thrive.

-- Columbia Basin Tribes’ Common Views of the Future of the Columbia River Treaty – The 15 Columbia Basin tribes shared their views in 2010 about the future management of the Columbia River, including respect for tribal sovereignty and protecting ecological processes like healthy fish, wildlife and plants.
+- buy now Columbia Basin Tribes’ Common Views of the Future of the Columbia River Treaty – The 15 Columbia Basin tribes shared their views in 2010 about the future management of the Columbia River, including respect for tribal sovereignty and protecting ecological processes like healthy fish, wildlife and plants.

-- U.S. Entity Regional Recommendation – We urge Treaty negotiators to listen to the U.S. Entity Regional Recommendation provided in December 2013, which took into consideration the input from tribes and other stakeholders in the Columbia River Basin and called for ecosystem-based function to be included in the modernized Treaty.
+- order now U.S. Entity Regional Recommendation – We urge Treaty negotiators to listen to the U.S. Entity Regional Recommendation provided in December 2013, which took into consideration the input from tribes and other stakeholders in the Columbia River Basin and called for ecosystem-based function to be included in the modernized Treaty.

-- The Value of Natural Capital in the Columbia River Basin – This report estimates the Columbia River Basin’s natural capital provides $198 billion in value annually.
+- buy now The Value of Natural Capital in the Columbia River Basin – This report estimates the Columbia River Basin’s natural capital provides $198 billion in value annually.
 The report estimates that a modest 10 percent increase in ecosystem-based function would add $19 billion per year to the basin’s value.

 - Fish Reintroduction into the U.S. and Canadian Upper Columbia River – U.S. Columbia Basin tribes and Canadian First Nations propose that restoring fish passage and reintroducing anadromous fish should be investigated and implemented as a key element of integrating ecosystem-based function into the Treaty.